s-ambardar/s-ambardar.github.io/README.txt

 Surya Ambardar Portfolio Website

 Hi!
-I'm Surya, a third year student at UVA studying machine learning and biology.
+I'm Surya, a fourth year student at UVA studying computer science and biology.
 I created this website in September 2020 to practice web development skills and showcase my accomplishments.

 Design Template: Hyperspace by HTML5 UP
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)